evanj/js-module-experiments/README.md

 # JavaScript Module Experiments

 One of the many sucky things about JavaScript is its lack of support for modules.
 As a result, a number of people have built different systems which are all sort of incompatible.
-In trying to get a good JavaScript development setup, I did these experiments about JS modules.
+While trying to figure out a good JavaScript development setup, I found it helpful to implement a simple module in a few different ways.
 Comments welcomed.

+## Building/running tests

+Run `make`.

 ## Ideal Goals